Notice how Customer Name and Segment merged into one output

 We’ve all been there.
 Banging our heads against the wall wondering that the heck is going on with our Tableau report.
 Why is Tableau merging fields together instead of keeping them separate?
 All we really want is to output a simple table that reports out on some detail level data.
 How hard could this possibly be?
 Tableau however has other plans.
 You see, Tableau is a data visualization tool, not excel 2.0 and they make that very clear to users through limiting certain features.

 Tableau has masterfully hidden the Table Layout section within the Analysis menu item.
 Please keep in mind that this change must be made on each individual Tableau worksheet as there is currently no way to setting this feature at a global level within Tableau.

 The screenshots below will walk you through the process.
-I’ve also linked a video I put together demoing this process.
-Watch video.
+I’ve also linked a video I put together demoing this process (Video Tutorial).

 Please try to keep table usage to a minimum as using large tables in Tableau will drastically impact your report performance.
 The reason for the performance hit is due to the large number of text marks that Tableau has to output prior to enabling the end user to interact with the report.